techidaily/site-win11-tips/source/_posts/mastering-text-selection-in-windows-compatible-pdfs.md

  Did switching the PDF viewer resolve the issue?
 If so, there is a problem with your primary software.
 To fix the unforeseen problem the software is experiencing, you should uninstall and reinstall it.
 Reinstalling the software may undo any customizations you have already made.
 So, keep that in mind before you do that.

  Need help uninstalling software?
-Refer to our guides on[uninstalling software on Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and[Windows 10](https://www.makeuseof.com/tag/how-to-uninstall-programs-on-windows-10/) .
+Refer to our guides on [uninstalling software on Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and [Windows 10](https://www.makeuseof.com/tag/how-to-uninstall-programs-on-windows-10/) .

 ## Highlight Your PDF Text Again on Windows